corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/cryptoservice-configuration.md

 In addition to the configuration, the following steps are required:

 1. `cloudhsm-3.1.2.jar` from AWS CloudHSM Software Library for Java needs to be placed in the node’s `drivers` folder.
-2. Corda must be running with the system property `java.library.path` pointing to the directory that contains the AWS CloudHSM JCA provider binaries (e.g. ``libcaviumjca.so`` for Linux).
+2. Corda must be running with the system property `java.library.path` pointing to the directory that contains the AWS CloudHSM JCA provider binaries (for example, ``libcaviumjca.so`` for Linux).
 For example:
 ```text
 java -Djava.library.path=/opt/cloudhsm/lib -jar corda.jar
 ```